ISO53/Solo-Noble-With-Linked-List/README.md

 # How to Run?
 1. Clone this repository to your local machine.
-2 .Open a terminal and navigate to the project directory.
+2. Open a terminal and navigate to the project directory.
 3. On the project directory type:
 ```
 mvn clean package